-- 1. Use and Deployment of the Electronic Speed Sign - 2.
-Implementation of a Three Year Business Plan - 3.
-Monitoring the Performance of the Detachment Commander - 4.
-Receiving of Regular Reports on Disclosures and Decisions - 5.
-Review of the Detachment Commander's Administration of the Complaints System - 6.
-Reporting of Major Incidents - 7.
-Sharing of Information between the Board and Council - 8.
-Participation in OPP Business Plans - 9.
-Selection of the Detachment Commander
+- 1. Use and Deployment of the Electronic Speed Sign

+- 2. Implementation of a Three Year Business Plan

+- 3. Monitoring the Performance of the Detachment Commander

+- 4. Receiving of Regular Reports on Disclosures and Decisions

+- 5. Administration of Complaints

+- 6. Reporting of Major Incidents

+- 7. Sharing of Information

+- 8. Participation in OPP Business Plans

+- 9. Selection of the Detachment Commander